-On the other hand, if we are prejudiced against a person or a group of people, it could cause us to discriminate against them or act in an oppressive manner, and oppression eventually hurts everyone, including ourselves.
+On the other hand, if we are prejudiced against a person or a group of people, it could cause us to discriminate against them.
+Or it could cause us to act in an oppressive manner, and oppression eventually hurts everyone, including ourselves.
 (You can read more about this here.)

-I think most of us know that prejudice is bad, but we are still likely to think that prejudice is something other people struggle with—not something that we struggle with.
+I think most of us know that prejudice is bad.
+But we are still likely to think that prejudice is something other people struggle with.
+We rarely believe it is something that we struggle with.

-I would like to propose something for your consideration: I think all human beings struggle with prejudice and that this struggle is a normal part of becoming a good human being.
+Now given that we rarely believe we struggle with prejudice, I would like to propose something for your consideration that may surprise you.
+And here it is.
+I think all human beings struggle with prejudice, and this struggle is a normal part of becoming a good human being.

 Why Humans Struggle with Prejudice